Discover how you can keep connected to Cambridge from the comfort of your home.

 Trish Mullen (Downing 1998), Cambridge Society of Victoria

-In the space of just a few months our lives have changed dramatically.
-We have all had to adapt to a new reality – one of social distancing, face masks and video calls.
-Into our conversations have come terms like ‘lockdown’, ‘furlough’ and ‘R value’, and ordinary activities like planning a holiday, going to the cinema or perhaps returning to Cambridge for a punt along the Backs, seem to belong to another time.
-But what does this ‘new normal’ look like for the University’s alumni programme?
+During the last 12 months, we have all had to adapt to a new reality – one of social distancing, face masks and video calls.
+Ordinary activities like planning a holiday, going to the cinema or perhaps returning to Cambridge for a punt along the Backs, seem to belong to another time.
+However, the current ‘new normal’ has provided the University with an opportunity to look at new ways of connecting with you, wherever you are around the globe.

-“That’s why we’ve created a single destination (www.alumni.cam.ac.uk/news/coronavirus) where you can find all the digital resources available to you including podcasts, Departmental webinars, help with home-schooling, journals, virtual tours and ways to connect with your College.
-This year we also launched a new website for our alumni magazine, CAM, to give you even more ways of learning the latest in Cambridge thinking.”
+“That’s why we’ve created a single destination (www.alumni.cam.ac.uk/digital) where you can find all the digital resources available to you including podcasts, Departmental webinars, help with home-schooling, journals, virtual tours and ways to connect with your College.
+Not to mention our website for the alumni magazine, CAM, to give you even more ways of learning the latest in Cambridge thinking.”

 “Central to the ethos of our programme for alumni is the idea that your time spent studying at Cambridge is just the beginning of a lifelong journey of learning with the Collegiate University,” says Mortimer.
 “This is why we’re always looking to give alumni the opportunity to hear from leading academics on the most important issues of the day.”